encode/uvicorn/docs/settings.md

     $ uvicorn main:app --log-config ./logger-config.json
     ```

-The [official Python documentation](https://docs.python.org/3/howto/logging.html#configuring-logging) has more information and details on how to create these files.
+The [official Python documentation](https://docs.python.org/3/howto/logging.html#configuring-logging) has more information and details on how to create logger config files.

 ## Implementation